 Peanuts Brain and Beauty Superfood

 Known for its high levels of niacin, unsaturated fatty acids, and Vitamin E, the peanut may be the most affordable beauty product on the market today.
-Niacin and omega 3 and omega 6 fatty acids from peanuts are critical for the regeneration of skin cells.
+Some literature suggests that Niacin and omega 3 and omega 6 fatty acids from peanuts are critical for the regeneration of skin cells.
 Vitamin E keeps free radicals from blemishes and wrinkles.

-The peanut also contains resveratrol, the high-powered antioxidant that improves mood and cognitive function and strengthens neural pathways, making it a great source of protein for those with a history of Alzheimer’s or dementia in their family.
+The peanut also contains resveratrol, the high-powered antioxidant that may improve mood and cognitive function and strengthens neural pathways, making it a great source of protein for those looking for a vegan source of nutritious protein.

 Other Awesome Sweet Potato Recipes